 SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-by Jill Loeffler •
+By: Jill Loeffler • Updated: July 1, 2025

-In addition, I've provided some tips for those that plan to drive, need some help selecting the right airport, or want to know how to get to other places in the Bay Area and beyond.
+In addition, I've provided some tips for those who plan to drive, need some help selecting the right airport, or want to know how to get to other places in the Bay Area and beyond.

 The most used option for San Francisco public transportation is the bus.
 There are over 50 different bus lines that take people throughout the city.
 This is a popular option for locals, meaning some of the buses can get pretty crowded.

-7 Haight-Noriega: This San Francisco public transportation bus also runs along Market Street and heads to the famed Haight Ashbury district.
+7 Haight-Noriega: This San Francisco public transportation bus also runs along Market Street and heads to the famed Haight-Ashbury district.
 You will ride through a few neighborhoods along the way.
 It’s an easy and safe option to get you over to this SF district that was a hub of activity during the 60s and 70s.

 14 Mission: This transit bus goes diagonally southwest along Market Street.
 It will take you to the Mission District to visit the historic Mission Dolores or for some great food.